darianalexisortiz/carsaleswebsite/web/modules/contrib/search_api/modules/search_api_db/README.md

 [facets]: https://www.drupal.org/project/facets

-If you feel some backend option is missing, or have other ideas for improving this implementation, please file a feature request in the project's [issue queue], using the "Database search" component.
+If you feel some backend option is missing, or have other ideas for improving this implementation, file a feature request in the project's [issue queue], using the “Database search” component.

 [issue queue]: https://www.drupal.org/project/issues/search_api